-Topic 3: The Life and Death of Socrates.
-All parts -(a), (b) and (c) - should be attempted.
+All parts - (a), (b) and (c) - should be attempted.
 Answer three of the following questions.
-Use one or two sentences only in each answer. (a) Each question is worth eight marks. (i) In what century did Socrates live? (ii) What was the only official position Socrates ever held in Athens?
-Who was Evenus of Paros? (iii) (iv) According to Socrates himself how was he portrayed in Aristophanes' play The Clouds?
+Use one or two sentences only in each answer. (a) Each question is worth eight marks. (i) In what century did Socrates live? (ii) What was the only official position Socrates ever held in Athens? (iii) Who was Evenus of Paros?
+According to Socrates himself how was he portrayed in Aristophanes' play (iv) The Clouds?
 What did Socrates ask the jury regarding his sons? (v) (vi) What did Socrates suggest as an alternative to the death penalty?
-(24)(b) (i) What was the significance of the boat coming from Delos?
-(8) (ii) What arguments did Crito use to try and persuade Socrates to escape?
-(8)What reasons did Socrates give for not escaping?
-(8)(iii) What were Socrates' beliefs about death?
-(8)(iv) Read the following extract from Plato's Apology and answer the questions that follow. (c) SOCRATES: Tell me, my friend, who is it that makes the young good?
+(24)(b) (i) Why did the Athenians send a boat to Delos every year?
+(8) Give one argument used by Crito to try and persuade Socrates to escape. (ii) (8) (iii) Give one reason why Socrates refused to escape from prison.
+(8) (iv) What were Socrates' beliefs about death?
+(8) (c) Read the following extract from Plato's Apology and answer the questions that follow.
+SOCRATES: Tell me, my friend, who is it that makes the young good?
 MELETUS: These gentlemen here, Socrates, the members of the jury.
 SOCRATES: Do you mean, Meletus, that they have an improving influence or not?
 MELETUS: Certainly.
-Does this apply to all jurymen, or only to some?
-SOCRATES: To all of them.
-MELETUS: SOCRATES: Excellent!
+SOCRATES: Does this apply to all jurymen, or only to some?
+MELETUS: To all of them.
+SOCRATES: Excellent!
 A generous supply of benefactors.
 Well then, do these spectators who are present in court have an improving influence, or not?
 Yes they do.
 MELETUS: SOCRATES: And what about the members of the Council?
-MELETUS: Yes, the Councillors too.
-But surely, Meletus, the members of the Assembly do not corrupt the young?
-SOCRATES: Or do all of them too exert an improving influence?
-MELETUS: Yes they do.
-SOCRATES: Then it would seem that the whole population of Athens has a good effect upon the young, except myself; and I alone corrupt them.
+Yes, the Councillors too.
+MELETUS: SOCRATES: But surely, Meletus, the members of the Assembly do not corrupt the young?
+Or do all of them too exert an improving influence?
+Yes they do.
+MELETUS: SOCRATES: Then it would seem that the whole population of Athens has a good effect upon the young, except myself; and I alone corrupt them.
 Is that your meaning?
-Most definitely, yes.
-MELETUS: (i) In this passage, who are the first people mentioned to have an improving influence on the young?
+MELETUS: Most definitely, yes. (i) In this passage, who are the first people mentioned to have an improving influence on the young?
 (6) (ii) According to Meletus, who else has an improving influence upon the young?
-(6) Other than Meletus, name the other two accusers of Socrates. (iii) (6)
+(6) (iii) Other than Meletus, name the other two accusers of Socrates.
+(6)